Kyle Richards: 2010–2022: Real Housewives and Halloween films

+2023–present: Continued acting roles

+On April 3, 2023, Variety reported that Richards landed the role of involved mother Lola in the LGBTQ romance film The Holiday Exchange alongside Rick Cosnett and Taylor Frey.
+The film premiered on October 1, 2024 on streaming services Amazon Prime Video and Peacock.

+In May 2023, she had a guest role as socialite Missy Moritz in the Hulu sitcom How I Met Your Father.
+She was one of the women included on Variety's "40 Most Powerful Women on Reality TV in 2023" list, with the magazine writing: "Richards has kept her head held high, and has become a household name, after having been a child actor.
+She's even resumed acting, having returned to the Halloween films she was featured in as a kid."
+She played Vivian Hayes in the romantic comedy film Beautiful Wedding (2024), released in limited theaters on January 24, 2024.
+In October 2024, Richards was chosen as Reality Star of the Year by Us Weekly magazine, and in the accompanying interview, Richards announced that she is producing new television shows with actress Reese Witherspoon.

-Fashion and other ventures
+Business ventures

 On February 25, 2014, Richards launched a clothing line for shopping network HSN.
 The eight-piece collection was inspired by her personal style and was priced between $69.90 and $199.90.
 Richards and Shahida Clayton debuted their clothing collection titled Kyle x Shahida at New York Fashion Week on September 8, 2019.
 Richards is the owner of Kyle by Alene Too, a chain of boutiques in The Hamptons and New York City.
 Her boutique in Beverly Hills opened in 2012 and closed in 2018 with plans to re-open the store in a new location.
 In November 2021, Richards opened a luxury resort and loungewear boutique Kyle x Shahida in Palm Desert.

 Her memoir titled Life Is Not a Reality Show: Keeping It Real with the Housewife Who Does It All was published by HarperOne on December 27, 2011.
 Richards shares tips on relationships, family and beauty in the book.